-In the following example for Theorem \ref{shlp}, we find a family of retractions without the convexity condition on $K$. \begin{ex} Let $G=\mathbb{R}$ with the general topology, $C=[0,2]$.
+In the following example for Theorem \ref{shlp}, we present a family of retractions without assuming a convexity condition on $K$. \begin{ex} Let $G=\mathbb{R}$ with the usual topology and $C=[0,2]$.
 Suppose that $\sc = \{T_{n} : n=2,3,4, \cdots \}$ is a family of the group nonexpansive mappings on $C$ such that